SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 ### 2. Use a booster to set up service instances and related artifacts

 At this point you're ready to provision the service instances you'll need for your work with the Workflow service.
 Until recently, this was done manually but the advent of SAP Cloud Platform [boosters](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/fb1b56148f834749a2bf51127421610b.html) make things simpler.

 There's a booster available for Workflow Management.
 Boosters can be found via the corresponding menu item - which is at the global account level.

-:point_right: Use the breadcrumb trail at the top of the cockpit page to navigate to the global account level.
+:point_right: Use the breadcrumb trail at the top of the cockpit page to navigate back to the global account level.
 If you're following on from where you left off in the previous step, where you were viewing the "dev" space tile in the CF organization relating to your trial subaccount, the breadcrumb trail will look something like this:

 ```
 Trial Home / 898789e9trial / trial